yaniccd/information_technology/information_technology/git.md

 ```
 Then, you will make some changes to your branch and eventually, you will want to push it back to your online repo.
 Here's how to do it.

+0. The command `git status` allows you to see the modified files that have or have not yet been commited.

 1. You first have to stage the modified files.
 Staging is the process of selecting specific changes to be part of the next commit.
 ```
 git add <file1> <file2> ...